In need of a few new advertisement ideas?

 Google Optimize rolled out with a slew of new programs in Google Analytics 360.

-A few those programs also came with AdWords integration – one of them being Google Optimize.
+A few of those programs also came with Google Ads integration – one of them being Google Optimize.

-Optimize allows advertisers to create and test variations of landing pages tied to their specific ad campaigns.
+Optimize allows marketers to create and test variations of landing pages tied to their specific advertisement campaigns.
 It’s fully integrated with Google Analytics, which will allow advertisers to gain insight into conversion rates, bounce rates, mobile friendliness, etc.

 Google gives a good example of targeting high-end customers using Optimize.